EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 Used for avoiding access conflicting.

 ## About IP
-The "Tap RAM" is just basic BRAM, but the "Data RAM" is actually use "ram_based_shifter".
+The "Tap RAM" is just basic BRAM, but the "Data RAM" actually is "ram_based_shifter".
 Both has no output register with a depth of 1024.

 <div style="display: flex; gap: 10px; width: 100%;">
   <img src="tap_ram.png" style="flex: 1; height: 200px; object-fit: cover;">